Savana Signatures

 Background

 In Ghana, unpaid care work remains a significant burden disproportionately carried by women, particularly in rural communities.
 This unequal distribution of domestic responsibilities limits women’s economic opportunities, reduces their participation in household and community decision-making, and contributes to emotional exhaustion and persistent poverty.
-Recognizing this systemic challenge, Savana Signatures with support from Plan Internal Ghana and Global Affairs Canada, implemented the WISE project in 2023 targeting 15 rural communities in the Kumbungu District of the Northern Region.
+Recognizing this systemic challenge, Savana Signatures with support from Plan International Ghana and Global Affairs Canada, implemented the WISE project in 2023 targeting 15 rural communities in the Kumbungu District of the Northern Region.
 The program aimed to address gender inequalities by promoting awareness and equitable sharing of unpaid care work among all family members.

 Strategy

-2. Gender Norms Transformation
+2. Community Transformation

 Key Highlights